TonPlaygramBot/TonPlaygramWebApp/docs/3d-billiards-variants.md

 # 3D Billiards Mode Specifications

 These notes capture the shared expectations for the upcoming 3D billiards experiences so every build of the table (mobile portrait first) stays aligned.
-The same baseline applies whether we ship the classic snooker frame, Pool Royal, UK 8 Ball, 9 Ball, or American Billiards.
+The same baseline applies whether we ship Pool Royal, UK 8 Ball, 9 Ball, or American Billiards.

 ## Shared 3D Table Requirements